GrieferAtWork/deemon/include/deemon/dec.md

 | `00-03`      | `4`  | No     | `r_addr` | `0x000005C4` | Offset (from start of **EHDR**) to a word-sized (as per `Dec_Ehdr::er_sizeof_pointer`) location that must be incremented by the relevant `REL_BASE`.
 After having been adjusted, that pointer's value must then be read (i.e.: the pointer must be dereferenced), and the result must be interpreted as a `DeeObject *`, which must then be `Dee_Incref`'d. |

-### `Dec_RRela` (DEC Reference-counted-with-Addend RELocation)
+### `Dec_RRela` (DEC Reference-counted-RELocation-with-Addend)

-Reference-counted-with-addend relocation.
+Reference-counted-relocation-with-addend.
 Same as `Dec_RRel`, but provides an additional addend that must be added to the dereferenced pointer after it was already relocated, in order to reach the base address of the relevant object.

 The following function is used to resolve this type of relocation (assuming that `Dec_Ehdr::er_sizeof_pointer == sizeof(void *)`):